Shop

 This small pepper of Japanese origin produces abundantly small crumpled fruits about ten centimeters long.
 Very productive variety, it will offer you at least 25 fruits per plant.
 These red peppers (when ripe) are also delicious eaten earlier when they are still green.
 They are mild and sweet, but can be slightly spicy, especially when dried.
 Compact plant perfect for small vegetable gardens.

-Bean Velour (Phaseolus vulgaris)
+Velour bush bean (Phaseolus vulgaris)

 3.78 $ 3.78 $ 3.7800000000000002 CAD